AMAZING AND DEDICATED NURSES:THEIR ROLE IN MEMORY CARE

 AMAZING AND DEDICATED NURSES: THEIR ROLE IN MEMORY CARE

 Nurses are a special group for me; I married one.
 And that set me up for a special attachment to the profession.
-Nurses seem to be the most consistently caring of the well- trained across the various health professions.
+Nurses seem to be among the most consistently caring of the well- trained across the various health professions.
 And they seem, in these times, to be underappreciated.
 Covid seems to have given them more of the credit they deserve.
 In a memory care facility such as Beverly’s, there are so many special skills required of Nurses.
 And, as someone suggested to me, Nurses are the “glue” that holds the whole team together.
 They fulfill the Physician’s orders under sometimes very difficult circumstances.
 They observe and report the various activities and difficulties of the residents.
 They supervise the caregivers who manage clothing, bathing, dressing, etc.

 The tricky part, of course, is sometimes finding a way to get something down that would be refused or spit out.
 But many Nurses are creative at mixing it ice cream or anything else that is great to eat so as to overcome resistance and hide a flavor that is a problem.
 Of course, cream puffs and other pastry desserts are even better as they may be quickly ingested without enough opportunity to taste the addition.
 In our little group early on, we had fun creating new ways for the nurse to manage one resident who always refused his medications.
-Cut the cream puff just enough to slip the powdered medication in (a small pill might work, but not one of much size).
+Cut the cream puff just enough to slip the medication in (a small pill might work, but not one of much size).
 Close it back together.
 This usually worked.
 There is a general tendency for the resident to forget what went on previously with such a trick, but there was sometimes more awareness than one might think.
 If the resident could see the cream puff ripped open, that might cause failure.
 One Nurse told me she had worked in a hospital in pediatrics and these Memory Care residents were decidedly more difficult than the children.

 And Nurses are the record keepers in these systems.
-They write reports of every medical intervention, of treatment of a minor wound and/or major fall, of every incident (such as a physical fight).
+They write reports of every medical intervention, of treatment of a minor wound or major fall, and of every incident (such as a physical fight).
 And the end-of-shift verbal report to the next Nurse is a significant duty, including medication changes, the altered functioning of a resident, and so on.

 It is difficult to know which ones to name since I have respect and appreciation for all of them.
 Here are two who are special for me, particularly since they have been involved with Beverly’s care, both recently and for much of her past at the facility.